Hanif-adedotun/vaul/README.md

 > **Note**: To create downloadable releases, run the build commands below.
 The built files will be in the locations specified above.

+### macOS Security Warning

+When you first open VAUL on macOS, you may see a warning: *"Apple could not verify vaul-v1 is free of malware"*.
+This is normal for unsigned applications.

+**To open VAUL:**

+1. **Right-click** (or Control-click) on `vaul-v1.app`
+2. Select **"Open"** from the context menu
+3. Click **"Open"** in the security dialog that appears

+Alternatively:
+1. Go to **System Settings** > **Privacy & Security**
+2. Scroll down to find the blocked app message
+3. Click **"Open Anyway"** next to the VAUL message

+> **Note**: This warning appears because VAUL is not code-signed with an Apple Developer certificate.
+The app is safe to use - you can review the source code to verify.
+For a signed version, you would need to build it yourself or wait for an official signed release.

 ---

 ## 📖 Overview